Jiaxi-Wu-Dev/studynotes/Salesforce Notes.md

 These standard objects are lead, opportunity, account, and contact.

 Custom objects can be anything—you define the object and you define the type info it contains.
 You’re a real estate agent and need to track each home you’re selling?
 Create a custom object called Property that shows which homes are for sale, pending, in the offer stage, sold, and so on.
 You’re a recruiter?
 Create an object called Job Postings to track open positions.
 Department of Energy?
 A new object for your home inspections called Energy Audit.

+Create Lookup Filters
+Lookup filters limit the records available in the lookup.
+A lookup filter can reference other fields on the same record (source); fields on the records of the lookup object (target); fields on the user's record, profile, and role; and fields on records directly related to the target object.